parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 2. If there is a problem in the tuning process, the number of errors will increase rapidly.
 3. In the ramp-up phase, both throughput and concurrent clients will be increasing.
 The throughput may be stable, but concurrent clients continue to increase.
 It means that the rate of establishing new clients is higher than the server's capabilities.
 In this case, consider decreasing the `RATE` parameter of the client container.
 4. If you find the benchmark in a steady state, you might want to increase the `RATE` to see whether the server can handle a higher load.
-5. An overloaded client would result in client errors and crashes.
+5. An overloaded client container would result in errors and crashes.
 In this case, consider allocating more cores to support more videoperf processes.
 You can check the client container's CPU utilization using different tools (e.g., docker stats) and compare it against the number of cores on the client machine or the number of cores devoted to the container by docker (e.g., by --cpuset-cpus option).
+6. Remember that videoperf is a highly demanding single-thread process.
+We recommend that you ensure the number of available cores for the client container is higher than the number of videoperf processes.

 [datasetdocker]: https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/media-streaming/dataset/Dockerfile "Dataset Dockerfile"